Love & Respect

-Love & Respect: The Love She Most Desires; The Respect He Desperately Needs was written in 2004 by Dr. Emerson Eggerichs and first published by Integrity Publishers, Nashville, TN.
+Love & Respect: The Love She Most Desires; The Respect He Desperately Needs was written in 2004 by Emerson Eggerichs and first published by Integrity Publishers, Nashville, TN.
 The book was a national bestseller.
 In his book, Eggerichs argues that men value respect more highly than love.

 In 1999 Eggerichs and his wife Sarah founded "Love & Respect Ministries.
 Their ministry resulted in the best-selling self-help book The Love She Most Desires; The Respect He Desperately Needs.

 Eggerichs had been pastor of the Michigan's East Lansing Trinity Church for 19 years when he Love & Respect was published in 2004.

 Eggerichs earned his master's in divinity from Dubuque Seminary, and earned the PhD in child and family ecology from Michigan State University.

 Eggerichs continues to speak at marriage conferences.
 The ideas of the Love & Respect ministry have been taught at workshops and conferences held by other pastors.
 Conferences are also conducted via video.
+Since the 2020 publication of an open letter to Focus on the Family by the popular marriage author Sheila Wray Gregoire, the book has been the source of controversy within evangelical Christian circles.